Bombardier Global 7500: Bombardier Global 8000

 The initial BD-700-2A13, marketed as the Global 8000, was to be 2 ft 3 in longer than the Global Express.
 It was to feature a three-zone 2,236 cu.ft.
 (63.32 cu.m.) cabin and a range of 7,900 nmi (14,631 km) at Mach 0.85, farther than any other existing business jet.

 At the 2022 European Business Aviation Conference and Exhibition, Bombardier announced that the Global 8000 would feature the same cabin length as the company’s Global 7500 aircraft with a range of 8,000 nmi (14,800 km) and reach a maximum speed of Mach 0.95.

-The engine control software will be updated and more fuel can be carried through better space and weight utilization.
-When it enters into service in 2025, the Global 8000 will be the fastest civilian aircraft since Concorde and the fastest business jet in the world.
+The Global 8000 is currently the fastest civilian aircraft since Concorde and the fastest business jet in the world.
+The Global 8000 is available as an upgrade to existing Global 7500 aircraft or as production baseline (serial 70240, 70250 and subsequent), incorporated flight envelope expansion from M.925 to M.950, thrust increase of up to 7%, fuel volume increase, reduced cabin altitude, Environmental Control System (ECS) flow reduction, and changes to the avionics including automatic ADS selection.

 Operational history

 In March 2019, a Global 7500 set the record for the longest mission ever flown by a purpose-built business jet, with a 8152 nmi, 16-hour flight from Singapore to Tucson, Arizona; the aircraft landed with fuel reserves for nearly 1.5 hours of additional flight.
 On 6 October 2019 Bombardier improved their longest mission with an 8225 nmi non-stop flight between Sydney and Detroit, claiming the record for "the longest city-pair flown by a purpose-built business aircraft".
 The Global 7500 also broke the business jet speed record for a flight from Van Nuys Airport near Los Angeles to Teterboro Airport near New York in under four hours, cruising at Mach 0.925 for much of the flight.
+In May 2019, a Global 7500 completed the longest ever non-stop flight from London City Airport, taking off from the airport's 4,948 ft runway and flying to Van Nuys Airport with the equivalent weight of a fully fitted interior and 2,400 lbs of additional payload.